eliasdorneles/eliasdorneles.github.io/site/pages/about.md

 ## Open Source

-I like open source software, and in the past I have been active notably in the [Python](https://www.python.org/) open source community.
+My most notable open source contributions have been in the [Python](https://www.python.org/) community and ecosystem.

 Some projects I have contributed to: